 The The Port neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 98.5% of the neighborhoods in America.
 In fact, 77.4% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-American households most often have a car, and regularly they have two or three.
-But households in the The Port neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the The Port neighborhood have a highly unusual car ownership.
 34.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.7% of U.S. neighborhoods.

 Did you know that the The Port neighborhood has more Belgian and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.1% of this neighborhood's residents have Belgian ancestry and 2.8% have British ancestry.